7 Best Foods to Help you Debloat: Vegan Bloating Remedies

 Green tea contains small amounts of caffeine which stimulates the digestive tract and promotes regular bowel movements, which in turn help to reduce bloating.

-Ginger is a well known root used for digestive issues.
-Ginger helps with the speed at which the stomach empties - increasing the rate of stomach emptying can decrease bloating that occurs after eating, and reduce feelings of fullness and discomfort.
+Ginger is a well known root vegetable used for digestive issues.
+Ginger helps with the speed at which the stomach empties and increasing the rate of stomach emptying can decrease bloating that occurs after eating, and reduce feelings of fullness and discomfort.

 Papaya is a great tasting tropical fruit with excellent benefits for digestion.

-Papaya contains an enzyme called 'papain' which helps to break-down protein and make digestion more comfortable and prevent bloating.
+Papaya contains an enzyme called 'papain' which helps to break-down protein and make digestion more comfortable, helping prevent bloating.
 Papaya can be consumed fresh or dried and provides many nutrients and fibre.
 (Caution – papaya is not recommended for pregnant women).

 Oats are a superfood for the gut.
-They contain lots of fibre, including a specific type of fibre called beta glucans.
-Beta glucans have many benefits for the body including reducing cholesterol levels and lowering inflammation.
+Oats contain lots of fibre, including a specific type of fibre called 'beta glucans'.
+Beta glucans have many benefits across the body, including reducing cholesterol levels and lowering inflammation.

-Fibre promotes a normal and comfortable digestive process so starting your day with an oat-based breakfast such as porridge or soaked oats is a great start for any gut.
+Fibre promotes a normal and comfortable digestive process, so starting your day with an oat-based breakfast such as porridge or soaked oats is a great start for your gut.

 Discover our Exotic Fruit Oatmeal breakfast recipe.

 Gluten free grains such as whole grain rice and quinoa provide fibre and carbohydrates without the complications of gluten.
-Try to avoid buying overly processed gluten free foods and focus on making high quality gluten free foods at home.
+Try to avoid buying overly processed gluten-free foods and focus on making higher quality gluten-free foods at home.

-You may be interested in our blog: 5 best carbs for plant-based meals
+You may also enjoy our blog: 5 best carbs for plant-based meals.

 There is more to apples than just fibre and vitamins.
 "An apple a day keeps the doctor away" – or so the saying goes!

-Apples contain pectin, a substance which holds water and helps to move food along the gut.
-Pectin promotes regular bowel movements and a reduction in bloating.
+Apples contain 'pectin', a substance which holds water and helps to move food along the gut.
+Pectin supports regular bowel movements and a reduction in bloating.

-As well as the benefits of pectin, apples (especially the core) have probiotics which benefit your gut and the fibre of apples feeds the probiotics in your gut, both helping promote a decrease in bloating.
+In addition to the benefits of pectin, apples (especially the core) contain probiotics which benefit your gut, and the fibre of apples feeds the probiotics in your gut, both helping promote a decrease in bloating.
 There are many ways to eat apples however if you want maximum benefit from the probiotics, they are best eaten raw and try to eat as much of the core as possible.

 Curcumin & Turmeric

 Probiotics are the good bacteria that live in our gut, and our body is home to trillions of probiotics.
-They are important for many reasons and low levels of probiotics may lead to digestive discomfort, IBS and bloating, as well as fatigue, insomnia, and poor skin.
+They are important for many reasons and low levels of probiotics can lead to digestive discomfort, IBS and bloating, as well as fatigue, insomnia, and poor skin.
 Learn more in 'Common and unusual symptoms of IBS'.

 Probiotics help to crowd out unwanted bacteria and yeasts, and they produce over 200 digestive enzymes that assist with the breakdown of foods.
 They also promote regular bowel movements and synthesise nutrients which are beneficial to the body.
 The number of probiotics in the gut can be decreased by the use of antibiotics, stress and a poor diet, so it's important to build and maintain healthy, active probiotics in your gut through diet and supplements.

-Inulin is a pre-biotic fibre which feeds probiotic bacteria.
+Inulin is a prebiotic fibre which feeds healthy, active bacteria (probiotics).
 The body cannot not digest inulin itself but inulin still provides benefits - the probiotic bacteria in your gut rely on good quality fibre such as inulin as a food source to multiply and thrive.
 The multiplication of the probiotics in our gut enhances our digestion to reduce the risk of bloating.

-Like any type of diet, vegan diets have to the potential to be higher in certain nutrients like Vitamin C and folate, and lower in other nutrients such as Vitamin B12, Calcium and Zinc, all of which are important for healthy digestion.
+Like any type of diet, plant-based diets have the potential to be higher in certain nutrients like Vitamin C and folate, and lower in other nutrients such as Vitamin B12, Calcium and Zinc, all of which are important for healthy digestion.